TheAlphaSchoolSystemPTYLTD/api-introduction/README.md

 * **Protocol**

 	The protocol is defined in the TASS API Setup in TASS.web.
-This can be set to allow HTTP or HTTPS requests.
-It can also be set to restrict requests to HTTPS only.
+As of TASS v49, this is set to restrict requests to HTTPS only.

 * **Domain**